-The settlement of the demand response capacity obligations (or "DR capacity obligations") charges in this section apply only to demand response market participants (DRMPs) with DR capacity obligations acquired through the demand response auction (or "DR auction").
-The DR auction will be conducted annually to procure demand response (DR) for two commitment periods in the following year: summer commitment period (May 1 to October 31) and winter commitment period (November 1 to April 30).
-For more information about the DR auction and obligation requirements, please refer to Market Manual 12 Demand Response Auction.
+The settlement of the demand response capacity obligations (or "DR capacity obligations") charges in this section apply only to demand response market participants (DRMPs) with DR capacity obligations acquired through the demand response auction (or "DR auction"), via a full or partial demand response capacity obligation transfer or split.
+The DR auction will be conducted annually to procure demand response (DR) for two commitment periods in the following year: summer commitment period (May 1 to October 31, inclusive) and winter commitment period (November 1 to April 30, inclusive).
+For more information about the DR auction and obligation requirements, please refer to Market Manual, Part 12: Demand Response Auction.

-This section describes how the IESO settles the DR capacity obligations.
+Section 1.6.26 describes how the IESO settles the DR capacity obligations.